skbetz54/Samuel_DATA606/README.md

 <img width="400" alt="model_desc" src="https://user-images.githubusercontent.com/70443630/168905350-ccdfab4a-950e-449f-b2a2-61f64775a1c0.PNG">

 The "best" model uses the downsampled dataset with 15,000 samples per emotion and a batch size of 32.
 It also only has one hidden layer with 256 hidden nodes.
 Lastly, since I am saving training time by using the smaller dataset, I trained the model for 25 epochs.
-Afte
+After testing, the highest accuracy achieved was **82.5%**, and I chose to save and use this model for predicting on the real-world articles.

 **Results**